-Members aged 50-75.
+Members aged 45-75.

-Members with colorectal cancer, a total colectomy or aged 66 and older with frailty and advanced illness during the calendar year.
+Members with colorectal cancer, who have a total colectomy, aged 66 and older with frailty and advanced illness, or who are in hospice or receiving palliative care or have died during the calendar year.

 Members must have been screened appropriately for colorectal cancer using any of the tests below: